haiwera-silk-cd/magento-devdocs/guides/v2.1/ui_comp_guide/concepts/ui_comp_linking_concept.md

 So if we put a variable name in `'${...}'`, it is processed into a string representation of the variable’s value.

-When working with UI components, we often need to use the string representation of a certain property of the {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI component{% endglossarytooltip %}.
+When working with UI 组件, we often need to use the string representation of a certain property of the {% glossarytooltip 9bcc648c-bd08-4feb-906d-1e24c4f2f422 %}UI component{% endglossarytooltip %}.
 To address a property of the UI component in the scope of this component, the `$.someProperty` syntax is used.

 As a result, if the component's property is the variable for the template string, we get notation similar to the following: